A Market Timing Report based on the December 06, 2019 Close, published Saturday, December 7th, 2019…

 Check out the “Market Signal Summary” below – after you review the following chart…

-U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX, TLT, TBF): Note the bounce up off the down trend line!
+U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX, TLT, TBF):

 Now let’s review three key market timing signals together….